Strength in Every Stitch: Why Quilts Always Look Better in Person

 This is the place where completed quilts come to their full proclamation.

-A quilt, during its making or on the frame, underneath the needle, shows the tenderness, purpose, and artistry that it has.
+A quilt, during its making or on the frame, underneath the needle, shows the purpose, and artistry that it has.
 The work of stitching infuses strength and unifies different fabrics into a single whole through a unified color palette.

 Why Quilts Look Better in Person